 Everyone knows Marco Pappa is looking to move to Europe, and we came very close to that happening during this latest transfer window.
 If the window had been open another 24 hours, Pappa may have never gotten his hat trick against RSL last week.
 I do not believe Marco Pappa will be wearing the Fire kit when they take the field next March.
 We need another midfielder to fill in his place.
 Now, maybe if Pardo comes back we can get away with two new midfielders and using them in a rotation with Pause, Grazzini and Pardo, but the corps we have now won't work if we want to be competitive.
 Baggio Husidic and Paladini are two of my favorite players, but they are not long term solutions.
 What about Corben Bone?

 I don't think we've seen enough of Bone to know what we have there.
-I'd be a lot more comfortable with the FO going out and acquiring a couple new, studly midfielders to help make this team deeper and more complete.
+I'd be a lot more comfortable with the FO going out and acquiring a couple new, studly midfielders to help make this team deeper and wow look it more complete.